The Cheetah Preservation Foundation

 See our e-Brochure

-In the 30 years we've been operating, our phenomenal team has contributed in many ways.
-Here are just some to name a few:
+In our 35 years of operation, our phenomenal team has contributed in many ways.
+Here are some of the highlights:

 - In July 2002 the Cheetah Preservation Foundation donated R20 000 to the Bushmeat Crisis Working Group to support anti-poaching and anti-bush meat activities in the Cross-river national park in Nigeria